 The purpose of studying for the degree of Master of Sacred Theology (S.T.M.) is to acquire a special competence in some field of theological learning and to gain skill in effectively using the tools and presenting the results of theological research.
 The S.T.M. is appropriate for clergy who hold a M.Div. and seek to do further work.
 It is more general than the Ph.D.
-A student who completes the S.T.M.
-Program may apply for admission to the Ph.D.
 Program.
-After completing 18 hours of course work and demonstrating modern foreign research language proficiency, the S.T.M. student may submit a written request to the Advanced Studies Committee to roll up to the Ph.D.
+After successfully completing 12 hours of course work and demonstrating competency in a modern foreign research language, the S.T.M. student may submit an application to the Advanced Studies Committee to roll up to the Ph.D.
 Program.